 Another thing I LOVE in fantasy novels is the outsider's perspective of human culture.
 You know, as if an alien dropped from the sky, and you have to explain everything to them.

 A lot of Urban Fantasies attempt that, they say stuff like "I'm a wolf that's sometimes a human, not the other way around," but eventually you start to feel like they are humans who once read a fourth grader book report on wolf behavior, and made up weird culture bullshit based on it.

-In this series, the Others don’t have much experience with humans, and they are in constant wonderment of human culture.
-I like to watch the open curiosity between both beings, kind of like when a red panda meets a rock for the first time.
+In this series, the Others don't have much experience with humans, and they are in constant wonderment of human culture.
+I like watching the open curiosity between both beings, kind of like when a red panda meets a rock for the first time.

 Meg is doing the same thing.
 She completely missed out on socialization because of her compound experience, and is learning about the world down to the very basics.
 Her and the leader of the community, a wolf named Simon, circle each other, trying to figure out the world, humans, Others, and each other.